 Other nightmares plaguing this president, like the Benghazi scandal, seem more like cover ups that come from a fundamental failure of leadership.
 The Obama administration’s relationship with the Muslim world has always been a bone of contention with conservatives.
 A televised apology from our president and Secretary of State to Pakistan after Islamic violence exploded in response to a supposedly anti-Muslim video didn’t help.
 Neither did apologies for the Iraq war that go back to the beginning of Barack Obama’s first term.
 After 9/11, apologies to Islam should be off the table.

-Every once in a while, talk of conspiracies and scandals lead to the real thing.
+Every once in a while, talk of conspiracies and scandals leads to the real thing.
 The IRS harassment of conservative groups gave us deleted emails, an IRS employee taking the Fifth, and other trappings of covering up a conspiracy that resurrect memories of Richard Nixon and Watergate.

 Do we learn from conspiracies and scandals, or does government just get better at spinning its ethical lapses?
 This category begins with the Anthony Weiner embarrassment and, for the moment, ends by questioning how we ended up with a government that shuns accountability.
 Check back soon.
 The list is only going to get longer.

 Liberals are still adding to the fantasy that foreign interference ruined their bid to keep control of the country.
 Donald Trump added to the paranoia this week when he axed James Comey.
 The hearings will drone on interminably no matter what comes of that hasty maneuver.
-Mountains of time will be wasted.
-Democrats will chase their tails over a panoply of liberal conspiracy theories that became fact without proof.

 One of our worst elements is playing with America’s fate.
 Democratic bullies still won’t take no for an answer.
 They are crossing their fingers that Russian bogeyman Vladimir Putin, their newest and biggest enemy after Donald Trump, will give them what they want.